pytorch/serve/test/performance/README.md

 the file (minus the extension) found inside the environments folder in each test case.
 They encapsulate parameter values which are specific to the execution environment.
 This is a mandatory parameter.

+   * `--compare-local` or `--no-compare-local` specifies whether to do comparison with run artifacts data  available on local machine or the data available on S3 bucket.

+   * `--compare-with` or `-c` specifies the commit id compare against.
+The default value is 'HEAD~1'.
+The branch name, tag, can also be specified.
+The comparison happens if the run artifacts folder for the commit_id and env is available.

    The script does the following:
    1. Starts the metrics monitoring server.
-   2. Collects all the tests from test-dir satisfying the pattern
+   2. Collects all the tests from test-dir satisfying the pattern, excluding exclude pattern and test starting with 'skip'
-   3. Executes the tests
+   3. Executes the collected tests
    4. Generates artifacts in the artifacts-dir against each test case.
+   5. Generate Pass Fail report for test cases
+   6. Generate comparison report for specified commit id

-3. Check the console logs, $artifacts-dir$/<run-dir>/performance_results.html report, comparison.csv, comparison.html
+3. Check the console logs, $artifacts-dir$/<run-dir>/performance_results.html report, comparison_result.csv, comparison_result.html
 and other artifacts.

 **Steps are provided below**